There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Straight up, can you use WhatsApp in China?

-The short answer is yes, and you do not need a VPN as at September 2023.
+The short answer is yes, and you do not need a VPN as at January 2025.

-Can I access WhatsApp in China?
+Does WhatsApp work in China?

 It’s no secret that countless foreign websites and apps are banned in China.

-This means the locals can’t access major sites like Instagram, Facebook, TikTok, Google and so many more.
+This means that the locals can’t access major sites like Instagram, Facebook, TikTok, Google and so many more.

 The thing is, you can only use it to send text messages.